 Corrugated dirt roads were top-dressed with asbestos tailings.
 Men would come home covered head to toe in grey-white dust, and their wives would inhale the dust when washing their clothes.
 Children through to the early 1980’s were playing in pits at the local school, filled with asbestos ‘shivers’, rather than sand.

 Despite the town’s relative value to the region, Baryulgil was not provided with running water until 1976, and electricity was not available until May 1983.
+Today it’s one of the largest communities in rural NSW that doesn’t have mobile phone coverage.

 In 1984 a Commission of Inquiry into the mismanagement of the Baryulgil asbestos mine and treatment of the predominantly Koori workforce was held, resulting in the closure of the mine.
 Subsequently, a site free from airborne asbestos was surveyed, and the village of Malabugilmah was established approximately 10 kilometres to the north.
 Baryulgil residents were provided an opportunity to relocate, however many chose to remain at what had been their homes for many years.